dafevara/Serket/CodeBook.md

 ## Study Design

-The input data set contains training and test data regarding Accelerometer and Gyroscope measurements using Samsung Galaxy S devises with the help of 30 subject.
+For this study, the input dataset contains training and test data regarding Accelerometer and Gyroscope measurements using Samsung Galaxy S devises with the help of 30 subjects.
 This data was collected regarding 6 different activities (please see activity_labels.txt file).

-The input data is separated in training and test directory, inside both directories there's a `Inertial Signals` directory which is no relevant for the purpose of the analysis, because of that it's descarted.
+The input data is separated in training and test directories.
+Inside both directories there's a `Inertial Signals` directory which is no relevant for the purpose of the analysis, because of that it's descarted.